apache/maven/apache-maven/README.txt

   Licensing
   ---------

-  Please see the file called LICENSE.TXT
+  Please see the file called LICENSE.

   Maven URLS
   ----------